 Leptospirosis is transmitted by direct contact with the urine or tissues of infected animals.
 It can also be transmitted to humans who are in contact with water, soil or environments contaminated with infected urine, or who ingest contaminated water.
 The bacteria enter through cuts in the skin or through mucous membranes (such as the eyes, nose or mouth); bacteria can also be inhaled in dust (aerosols).

 Human-to-human transmission occurs only very rarely.
 Blood is potentially infectious in the first week of the disease and urine is infectious from the end of the first week and can remain infectious for months.
-The route of infection is typically via skin cuts and abrasions or through direct contact with mucous membranes.

 The typical incubation period is 5 to 14 days (range 2 to 30 days).

 Person-to-person spread very rarely occurs.

 The usual clinical presentation is fever, chills, headache, severe myalgia (particularly of the calves, thighs and lumbar region) and conjunctival suffusion.
 Severity varies with the infecting serovar.